foretspaisibles/bsdowl/INSTALL.md

-To let BSD Make know about bsdowl, you then need to ensure that `/usr/local/bin` is listed in the path for each system user and that `/usr/local/share/mk` is listed in the search path for your compatible make program, this is usually done by adding the line
+To let BSD Make know about bsdowl, you then need to ensure that `/usr/local/bin` is listed in the path for each system user and that `/usr/local/share/mk` is listed in the search path for your compatible make program.
+This is usually done by adding the line

 ```makefile
 .MAKEFLAGS: -I /usr/local/share/mk
 ```

-To the file `/etc/make.conf`.
+to the file `/etc/make.conf`.

 ## User-specific installation procedure

-First of all, acquire the latest tarball `bsdowl-3.0.0-20150314.tar.xz` and its signature `bsdowl-3.0.0-20150314.tar.xz.sig` that you should verify—alternatively, download the tip of the [development branch][branch/master] or of the
+First of all, acquire the latest tarball `bsdowl-3.0.0-20150314.tar.xz` and its signature file `bsdowl-3.0.0-20150314.tar.xz.sig` which you should verify — alternatively, download the tip of the [development branch][branch/master] or of the
 [release branch][branch/release].
-Point a user shell to the directory containing the tarball:
+Point a user shell at the directory containing the tarball:

 ```console
 % tar xJf bsdowl-3.0.0-20150314.tar.xz